accnameOwl/guide/README.md

 In large part, browsing HTML documents to clients is essentially "Take this text" and "send to 'this' client".
 The client recieves the payload, along with a task description.
 It looks like `(client) << browse(data, "window.browser", params=null)`.
-> `browse()` `data` in `"window1.browser1` to `client`.
+ `browse()` `data` in `"window1.browser1` to `client`.
 _though we will discuss `browse()` more in detail later._

 With exception of building the HTML file, DreamMaker isn't concerned about were to put content, it only cares for which window and browser to use.
 The browser on the other hand do care about the data-content.
 It takes whatever is inside _data_ and renders it as any web browser does.
-It accepts HTML, CSS and JS by default. **Our** job is to combine DM and JS to format _data_ and create a valid html document, tailored to our needs.
+It accepts HTML, CSS and JS by default. **Our** job is to combine DM and JS to format _data_ and create a valid html document, tailored to our needs
+> [!CAUTION] Rewrite me

 **Lets create an example:**
 ```c